552135371/software_development_project/README.md

 # Before introduction of our project, there are some explanation we would like to tell the markers.
 As we started the project, the advisor recommanded us to use Jupyter notebook for developing and analysing so we didn't use Git to interact with each other.
-As a result, the project commit time in Github is different from the actual code writing time of each iteration.
+As a result, We are sorry that the project submission log in Github records less work than what we actually completed, but the actual task amount will be specifically written in our reports and logs.

 # user's handbook